Eviction of housing association starter tenants

 You will get paperwork from the court including a defence form which should be returned within 14 days.

-Usually you only have a defence if the housing association has not followed the right procedure or the section 21 notice is invalid.
+With a section 21 eviction, the judge must make a possession order unless the housing association has not followed the right process or the section 21 notice is invalid.